Senithdilshan/redtilt/README.md

 - **Product Listing**: Fetches and displays products from the FakeStoreAPI with essential details like image, name, price, and a brief description.
 - **Search Functionality**: Allows users to search for products by name with real-time updates.
-- **Filtering**: Users can filter products based on categories, price range, and availability.
+- **Filtering**: Users can filter products based on categories, price and range.
 - **Sorting**: Products can be sorted by price (ascending/descending), name, and rating.
 - **Responsive Design**: The product listing page is fully responsive and works well on mobile, tablet, and desktop devices.
 - **State Management**: Managed with React's built-in state and hooks (`useState`, `useEffect, contextAPI`).